gabrielkassjohnson/parameter-free-topological-clustering/README.md

 ## Test Sets
 These are the exact test sets used in the scikitlearn tutorial on clustering.
-The only change is that the results of Pogo have been added, and another clustering test set has been added.
-[Fanti] It performs comparably well to the other algorithms, exhbiting behavior expected of a topological algorithm, i.e. discerning shapes with intertwining features.
-Pogo is also capable of outputting outliers, which are shown as black data points.
+The only change is that the results of Pogo have been added, and another clustering test set has been added [Fanti 2018].
+Pogo performs comparably well to the other algorithms, exhbiting behavior expected of a topological algorithm, i.e. discerning shapes with intertwining features.
+The algorithm is also capable of outputting outliers, which are shown as black data points.
 It's currently not optimized for speed, as it's still in an experimental phase, but several easy improvements for speed and reducing algorithmic complexity are in the works.
 <img  src="scikit-learn-testsets.png" />

 ## Conclusion and Next Steps